!!! IMPORTANT – Read this first !!!

 The slow and phrase-by-phrase by expansion of AlApana gives the violinist a chance to repeat the phrase completely.
 This also provides the listener time to follow, absorb and enjoy each phrase that is sung, without the feeling of “rushed”.
 The gap between the phrases “forces” an attentive listener to involuntarily sing the tune inside his mind along with violin, thus, making the rasika to contribute (silently) to the performance!
 This is a wonderful and interesting concept!

 Typically, in a concert, the artists plan a sub-main and a main item which will have a more detailed rAga AlApana and neraval/kalpanAswara sections, compared to the rest of the items in the concert.
 And typically, the “main” will be the one with the longest duration for these sections.
 These widely accepted sense of proportions in a Carnatic concert was not really binding to MDR.
 He had his own ideas on these matters.
 One of the key thing that you can observe is the length of his AlApanas.
-Many times, the AlApana will be of “right” duration – you get a feeling of “fullness”, but you still yearn for a little more!
+Many times, the AlApana will be of “right” duration – you will not feel that it is too long, but will still get a feeling of “fullness”, and you still yearn for a little more!
 Sometimes, the AlApana for a main item may not be that different (in length) from the AlApana for a sub-main.
-There are concerts in which the main, sub-main and a shLoka rendition are almost the same length – one will struggle to “decide” which should be considered as the “real” main 🙂
+There are concerts in which the main, sub-main and a shLoka rendition are almost the same length – one will struggle to decide which should be considered as the real “main” 🙂

 - Another typical MDR “main” AlApana; a traditional shankarAbharaNam affair; well- proportioned, slow, with a bit of fast (bhruga-rich) phrases in the middle, and again slowing down and bringing out the beauty of his low pitch sound so nicely!
 Violin return was matching the MDR style as well, this does not happen always!
 (For the full concert, refer 30-MDR-LS-DRR)

 - Next, listen to an amazing kharaharapriya!
 Not overly long, but not very short as well.
 The length of AlApana is what I love!
-The amount he has “served” feels “almost full”!
-The taste is so amazing that it makes one wish for a bit more, but MDR stops at that point and leaves the listener “yearning for more” – may be in the next concert 🙂 (For the full concert, refer 30-MDR-LS-DRR)
+The amount he has “served” feels perfect!
+The “taste” is so amazing that it makes one wish for a bit more, but MDR stops at that point and leaves the listener “yearning for more” – may be in the next concert 🙂 (For the full concert, refer 30-MDR-LS-DRR)

 - MDR’s normal approach is to slowly build up an AlApanA from the lower and middle octave, play around little bit with higher octave and then come back to middle and lower octave pretty soon.
 But, this is not a rule.
 Sometimes, he shortens the time spent in lower octaves and quickly moves to the upper octave.
 For example, take this pUrvikalyANi: